 Birth is quite a messy process.
-Your baby will probably be covered in a fatty vernix, blood, amniotic fluid and even poop.
+Your baby will probably be covered in a greasy vernix, blood, amniotic fluid and even poop.
 It’s only natural you want to clean your mucky baby.
 You may want to re-consider how soon you give your baby a bath.

 As a first-time parent, a bathing demo can be helpful.
 This will usually need to be done when your nurse or midwife is free.

 Waiting until your baby is at 24-48 hours before bathing is a WHO recommendation.
 The reason is that the vernix on your baby’s skin is antibacterial and helps their immune system.
 This is especially important if your baby is born by cesarean and not exposed to good bacteria in your birth canal.